-- + Adds an extra processing method for the object set. - If you allow several processing methods for one object set, add conditions for executing these methods. - Create a condition for executing the method. - All objects are processed the same way if you do not create a condition. - ↑ Moves the processing method forwards in the order of execution. - Moves the processing method backwards in the order of execution. - Deletes the processing method.
+- All objects are processed the same way if you do not create a condition. - ↑ Moves the processing method forwards in the running order. - Moves the processing method backwards in the running order. - Deletes the processing method.

-- Editing subsets on page 97 - Specifying additional processing methods on page 97 - For more information, see Specifying custom processing methods on page 99. - Deleting objects in One Identity Manager on page 51
+- Editing subsets on page 102 - Specifying additional processing methods on page 102 - Specifying custom processing methods on page 103 - Deleting objects in One Identity Manager on page 55